nosilver4u/ewww-image-optimizer/README.md

 If you need assistance using the plugin, please visit our [Support Page](https://ewww.io/contact-us/).

-You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+You may report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/ewww-image-optimizer)

 ### Bulk Optimize